Alfresco/alfresco-ansible-deployment/docs/shared-contentstore.md

+---
-# Setting up an Enterprise grade contentstore
+title: Enterprise grade contentstore
+layout: default
+---

 In enterprise environment, it's a common requirement to setup a platform so that data is stored on trusted device.